 Again, something pretty common in Galicia and Spain for that matter.
 As O Son do Camiño closing time was 3 or 4 am, a myriad of festival-goers were left adrift.
 An after-party here or a rave there would not hurt.

 16. The resale situation

 As I said before, this was the festival of the resale.
 My Facebook feed was clogged with people selling their festival passes because they had got lucky to score a bunch of early-bird tickets when they were released.
 And so some saw 200% and 300% profits, a trend that is on the rise and one that I particularly hate.

-There are ways to be smarter about resales and avoid this situation – such as naming the tickets when they are purchased, allowing people to buy them in pairs or even returning them like the people at Boom does – and some of them could be implemented in future editions to stop resellers.
+There are ways to be smarter about resales and avoid this situation – such as naming the tickets when they are purchased, allowing people to buy them in pairs, or even returning them as the people at Boom does – and some of them could be implemented in future editions to stop resellers.

 17. The need for planning transport logistics in advance

 Keeping in mind that what happened on the festival’s last day should never occur again.

 The return buses from the festival to Santiago de Compostela after Saturday’s closing were canceled due to the police indications, leaving thousands of festival-goers stranded at 4 am.
 Lacking other possible choices, everyone was forced to walk St.James Way last 5km to the city center.
 After partying for 3 days.
 In the mist.
 We enjoyed that walk, trust me.
 Not.

 All in all, a couple of weeks after, I only wish I was heading there again.
 Oh wait, I’m heading to Resurrection Fest instead!
 God save Summer music festivals and may O Son do Camiño festival live a long life!